TriNetCo/pax-imperia-web/roadmap.md

-# Road Map
+# Roadmap

 Here's where we describe what our vision, ambitions and next steps are for the project.

 ## Network/ Data Engineering Roadmap
+- Make it so Galaxy is generated outside of the widget and passed in as a parameter for GalaxyWidget
+- Make it so Galaxy is generated outside of the widget and passed in as a parameter for SpaceViewWidget
+- Improve code quality of PlanetView stuff
+- (ROB) Get System Detail view to work in React
 - Add testing to the frontend
-- Drive solar system contents off of JS data
+x Drive Space View contents off of JSON sample data
+- (LAUREN) Define game data classes used in the space view
+- (LAUREN) Generate System data in javascript instead of using sample data
 - Define golang struct for solar system data
 - Combine galactic view into system view
-- Websockets
+- (ROB) Websockets
     - Listen for websocket connections from the frontend
     - Get two clients "chatting"
-    - Communicate commands from frontend to backend
+    - Communicate commands from frontend to backend (start new game command?)
-    - Transmit gametime to subscribed clients
-    - Communicate positions with multiple clients
     - pump out solar system data to the backend over websocket
+    - Transmit gametime to multiple subscribed clients
+    - Communicate positions of ships with multiple clients

-## Game Logic
+## Gameplay Logic and Design
+- (PAT) Create a ship you can control and move to planets
-- Figure out how gametime synchronization impacts the game?
+- Figure out how gametime updates from the backend impact the game?

+## Design
+- Colonizing planets
+- Themes
+    - Expansion
+    - Exploration
+    - Industry
+    - Combat
+    - Research
+- Spaceships
+- Different species with different histories

 ## WebGL/ Canvas Graphics Roadmap
 - Draw a pretty star instead of squares
-- Create a ship you can control and move to planets
+- Draw orbits
+- (QUINN) Use blender to create something used in the game

 ## HTML/ CSS UI Roadmap
+- Add Login view
+- Add NewGame view
-- (CSS) Flesh out Main Menu links
+- Flesh out Main Menu CSS
-- Flesh out HUD buttons
+- Flesh out HUD buttons in System detail view

 ## Finished Stuff!